 - The Centers for Medicare & Medicaid Services

-- Cooperative group or center of any of the entities described above or the Department of Defense or the Department of Veterans Affairs
+- Cooperative group or center of any of the entities described in clauses (i) through (iv) or the Department of Defense or the Department of Veterans Affairs

 - A qualified non-governmental research entity identified in the guidelines issued by the National Institutes of Health for center support grants

-- Any of the following if the conditions described in “Conditions for Departments” paragraph are met:
+- Any of the following if certain conditions are met:

 - The Department of Veterans Affairs

 - The study or investigation is conducted under an investigational new drug application reviewed by the Food and Drug Administration.